 Here’s the thing, though.
 We have everything within us to know what to teach – we know how ritual works, we know the cycles of the moon, we know our gods and goddesses and their stories.
 We have incense to smell and fire to watch and crystals to feel and so many parts of our rites are active, not just standing around….so many experiences.

 And what if they’re not understanding us and we have to keep trying to explain?
 Then we’re talking too much – go and DO – show, don’t tell.
 Light the candles.
 Burn the incense.
-Have FUN.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Have FUN.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio